 If it is a negative work environment, it can make you depressed, and it can be difficult to be positive in a difficult situation.
-Although you may decide that you need to stay for a year, you should be committed to moving on.
+Although you may decide you need to stay for another year, you should be committed to moving on.

 Fix: This fix depends on why you have the job.
-It may include going back to school so that you have the skills you need to move on to the next job.
-It may mean widening your job search to different areas or fields so that you can find something that works for you.
+It may include going back to school so you have the skills to move on to the next job.
+It may mean widening your job search to different areas or fields so you can find something that works for you.

 The key is to realize that you do not have to stay at your current job, and if you are not being paid enough or if the job is truly miserable, you owe it to yourself to start looking for something new right away.